HassounLab/JESTR1/README.md

 # **Usage**
 ## **Ranking demo**
 To use the pretrained model and rank a target molecule against its candidates on a given spectrum, please run the code in the notebook [JESTR.ipynb](https://github.com/HassounLab/JESTR1/blob/main/JESTR.ipynb).
 This notebook uses utility functions from python scripts explained below and data from [NPLIB1](https://github.com/HassounLab/JESTR1/tree/main/data/NPLIB1).
+Pretrained model weights are available both from the [NPLIB1](https://github.com/HassounLab/JESTR1/tree/main/data/NPLIB1) as well as from the [MAssSpecGym](https://github.com/HassounLab/JESTR1/tree/main/data/MassSpecGym) dataset.
 The user can create their own test sets on the lines of the code given in this notebook.

 ## **Ranking and Training**
 To rank candidates for the complete NPLIB1 dataset, use the command: